 Don’t miss the village’s patron saint celebrations if you are visiting in August.
 Held in honour of the Virgen del Puerto, the villagers carry an image of the Virgin from the Hermitage 12 kilometers away.
 The festival is famous for the horse races that are run through the village’s steep, winding streets.
 Easter is another busy time, when the village comes alive with religious processions.

 But, even if you don’t visit for one of its fiestas, Zufre is a great year-round destination, why not make it part of your trip to Andalucia?
-Contact Spain Savvy today to begin designing your itinerary!
+Contact us today to begin work on your very own custom itinerary.

 This is a guest post written exclusively for Spain Savvy and featuring photos by Lucy Williams